 For students who need specialized services and supports, the IPP is a working document that is developed within the first two months of the school year.
 It is a record of your child's progress related to specific goals and strategies.
 It gives you confirmation that your child's needs are being addressed and provides information about accommodations and supports your child needs to succeed.
 The IPP is reviewed at least three times a year.
 We expect you and your child (as appropriate) to provide input into the IPP.

-IPP planning conferences will take place in October IPP review dates will correspond with report card dates
+IPP planning conversations will take place in September and October.